goddessanime/Legal/polices/privacy.md

-If we decline to take action regarding your request and you wish to appeal our decision, please email us at withervt@gmail.om.
+If we decline to take action regarding your request and you wish to appeal our decision, please email us at withervt@gmail.com.
 Within sixty (60) days of receipt of an appeal, we will inform you in writing of any action taken or not taken in response to the appeal, including a written explanation of the reasons for the decisions.